Content copyright . IRONWOODBOWYER.COM. All rights reserved.

 Welcome, my name is Marc St Louis.
-My dad was an archer/bow hunter, made his own archery hunting equipment and also taught archery at the military base where he worked.
+My dad was an archer/bow hunter who made his own archery equipment for hunting and target shooting.
+He also taught archery at the military base where he worked.
 My brothers and I were therefore introduced to archery at a very young age.
 As a consequence, hunting with a stick and string has always been of keen interest to me.
 Even as a boy growing up in Northern Ontario, I was quite often out with bow and arrow hunting birds and small game with a bow and arrow.
 Later on as I grew up I started making bows and arrows for hunting large game.
 This is where it has brought me.

 My craft is the